 Sukuma Wiki is one of Kenya’s national dishes.
 It is essentially braised greens and tomatoes.
-Traditionally, kale, spinach or collard greens are used which makes this dish very nutritious.
-The name of the dish is actually a phrase which means to “stretch the week,” in Swahili.
+Traditionally, kale, spinach, or collard greens are used which makes this dish very nutritious.
+The name of the dish is actually a phrase that means to “stretch the week,” in Swahili.
 Sukuma Wiki is eaten with other Kenyan dishes such as ugali and roasted meat or fish.

 Directions for Preparing Sukuma Wiki

-- Rinse the kale in cold water, then chop into one inch pieces, including the ribs.
+- Rinse the kale in cold water, then chop it into one-inch pieces, including the ribs.

 - Heat the oil in a deep pot or wok, then add the diced onions.

-- Add the coriander, cumin, saffron powder, the diced tomatoes, the spices, onions, chopped kale (one handful at a time), stirring continuously so that each set is well seasoned.
+- Add the coriander, cumin, saffron powder, diced tomatoes, spices, onions, and chopped kale (one handful at a time), stirring continuously so that each set is well seasoned.